TheRenegadeCoder/sample-programs-website/sources/languages/powershell/description.md

 Bruce Payette and James Truher were also on the project, and in an interview in 2017, [Snover explained the motivation behind creating PowerShell][7]:

-    Iíd been driving a bunch of managing changes, and then I originally took the UNIX tools and made them available on Windows, and then it just didnít work.
+    I‚Äôd been driving a bunch of managing changes, and then I originally took the UNIX tools and made them available on Windows, and then it just didn‚Äôt work.
 Right?
-    Because thereís a core architectural difference between Windows and Linux.
-On Linux, everythingís an ASCII text file, so anything that can manipulate that is a managing tool.
+    Because there‚Äôs a core architectural difference between Windows and Linux.
+On Linux, everything‚Äôs an ASCII text file, so anything that can manipulate that is a managing tool.
 AWK, grep, sed?
 Happy days!

-    I brought those tools available on Windows, and then they didnít help manage Windows because in Windows, everythingís an API that returns structured data.
-So, that didnít help. [Ö] I came up with this idea of PowerShell, and I said, ìHey, we can do this better.î
+    I brought those tools available on Windows, and then they didn‚Äôt help manage Windows because in Windows, everything‚Äôs an API that returns structured data.
+So, that didn‚Äôt help. [‚Ä¶] I came up with this idea of PowerShell, and I said, ‚ÄúHey, we can do this better.‚Äù

-Originally, PowerShell was to be called Monad and itís ideas were published in a white paper titled [Monad Manifesto][3].
+Originally, PowerShell was to be called Monad and it‚Äôs ideas were published in a white paper titled [Monad Manifesto][3].
 Shortly after releasing the Beta 3 version Microsoft formally renamed Monad to Windows PowerShell, followed by the release candidate 1 version.

 PowerShell is now up to version 5.1 for stable builds and the new 6.0 version which was announced in [2016 is in public beta][8].
-The largest change in this version is itís now open-source and will now be called PowerShell Core as it runs on [.NET Core][4] as opposed to the [.NET Framework][5] which previous versions use.[^3]
+The largest change in this version is it‚Äôs now open-source and will now be called PowerShell Core as it runs on [.NET Core][4] as opposed to the [.NET Framework][5] which previous versions use.[^3]